Requiescat In Pace: Popular Wayne Music Producer Succumbs To Injuries From Crash

 DeSalvo spent time at EMI music in New York, hung around The Hit Factory, BMG Studios and New York City music venues.

-The father of two taught recording, mixing and mastering, as well as voice and singing for recording and performance, jazz, rock, classical guitar, drum, horns and piano for several years at the School of Rock and as an adjunct professor at William Paterson University.
+The father of two taught recording, mixing and mastering, as well as voice and singing for recording and performance, jazz, rock, classical guitar, drum, horns and piano for several years at the School of Rock, among other places.

 "He lives on in us... his friends.
 Hundreds of friends," said guitarist John Crisci.
 "The room isn’t big enough.
 Hell, I think the cops my even show up just for traffic control.